Are you an immigrant afraid of deportation? New Memo on Prosecutorial Discretion may HELP!

 - In the judgment of an immigration officer, otherwise pose a risk to public safety or national security

-No matter if you are high or low priority, if you suspect that you fit into any of the categories above PLEASE CONTACT AN IMMIGRATION LAWYER before you try to proceed on your own in any immigration matter.
+No matter if you are high or low priority, if you suspect that you fit into any of the categories above PLEASE CONTACT AN EXPERIENCED IMMIGRATION LAWYER before you try to proceed on your own in any immigration matter.